kurokida/jsQuestPlus/README.md

 # QUEST+

 QUEST+ ([Watson, 2017](https://doi.org/10.1167/17.3.10)) is an extension of QUEST ([Watson & Pelli, 1983](https://doi.org/10.3758/BF03202828)) that can deal with multiple stimulus parameters, multiple psychometric functions, and more than two response options.

-# jsQuestPlus
-jsQuestPlus is a JavaScript library to use the QUEST+ method in online experiments.
+The jsQuestPlus JavaScript library allows researchers to use QUEST+ in online experiments.

 # How to use

-This section describes how to use jsQuestPlus for [the Watson's second example "Estimation of contrast threshold, slope, and lapse {1, 3, 2}](https://jov.arvojournals.org/article.aspx?articleid=2611972#159437865)".
+This section describes how to use jsQuestPlus for [Watson's second example: "Estimation of contrast threshold, slope, and lapse {1, 3, 2}"](https://jov.arvojournals.org/article.aspx?articleid=2611972#159437865)".
+Before creating an instance of jsQuestPlus, we need to specify a number of parameters.

+## Specify psychometric functions
-To initialize the QUEST+ data, the psychometric functions corresponding to each response must be specified.
-For example, the function representing probabilities of incorrect responses in the 2AFC task can be written as follows.
+First, we specify the psychometric functions that correspond to each response.
+The function representing probabilities of incorrect responses in a 2-Alternative Forced-Choice (2AFC) task can be written as follows.

 ```javascript
 function func_resp0 (stim, threshold, slope, guess, lapse) {